cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 import { fromHex } from "@cosmjs/encoding"
 ```

-Now create a new function to get a signer:
+Now create a new function to get a signer to replace the previous one:

 ```typescript [https://github.com/b9lab/cosmjs-sandbox/blob/8466986/experiment-local.ts#L8-L13]
 const getAliceSignerFromPriKey = async(): Promise<OfflineDirectSigner> => {